pymeasure/pyleco/CONTRIBUTING.md

 ### Development

-Once the general idea is tied down, you can open a pull request with your code.
+Once the general idea is tied down, you can open a pull request (towards the `main` branch) with your code.
-We encourage to open a pull request early on.
+We encourage to open a pull request early on, to incorporate review comments from the beginning.

 For development, we recommend _test driven development_, that is writing tests and the features at the same time supporting each other.